-Drugs - legal and illegal vs energy footprint(Click to enlarge)
+Thought experiment on drugs - legal and illegal vs energy footprint(Click to enlarge)

-This is obviously a hypothetical chart, so I will follow it with a hypothetical question.
+This is (obviously) a hypothetical chart, so I will follow it with a hypothetical question.
 What would society look like if Starbucks dispensed marijuana and Home Depots were giant opium dens?
 Would we be better off, collectively?
-(Caffeine is akin to horizontal drilling of oil - it maximizes current production at the cost of higher future depletion).
+(Caffeine is akin to horizontal drilling of oil - it